 In the early part of the 20th century the red-shouldered hawk (Buteo lineatus) was a common bird in southern Michigan.
-Since then their breeding range may have shifted from southern Michigan to the Northern Lower Peninsula (NLP).
-Currently the red-shouldered hawk is listed as state threatened in Michigan.
-We conducted systematic surveys in four state forest areas (Pigeon River, Indian River, Gaylord, and Traverse City).
-A total of 90 compartments were intensively surveyed during a three year period (1998 - 2000).
-Nest productivity surveys were also conducted over a three year period to assess the status of populations in Michigan's NLP.
-Over 80 nests were assessed for nest productivity measures such as nest-site fidelity, nest success, average brood size, and nest predation rates.
-We also analyzed habitat at the landscape, local site, and nest tree levels.
+Since then its breeding range may have shifted from southern Michigan to the Northern Lower Peninsula (NLP).
+Currently the redshouldered hawk is listed as state threatened in Michigan.
+We conducted systematic surveys for the red-shouldered hawk in seven state forest areas (Pigeon River, Indian River, Gaylord, Traverse City, Gladwin, Newberry, and Naubinway).
+A total of 118 compartments were intensively surveyed during a four year period (1998 - 2001).
+Nest productivity surveys were also conducted over a four year period to assess the reproductive success of populations in Michigan's NLP.
+Nearly 150 nests were assessed for nest productivity measures such as, nest-site fidelity, nest success, average brood size, and nest predation rates.
+We also analyzed habitat at the landscape, local site, and nest tree levels for nest sites and random points.

-We found that nesting territories during this study had a high re-occupancy rate (80%) among areas surveyed over the three year study period.
-Further, territories tended to be evenly distributed in areas that contained large contiguous tracts of suitable habitat (1.5 km \pm 2.6 km).
-Nest productivity during this study tended to be high (73% successful nests) and brood size averaged 2.2 young per successful nest.
-Nest predation rates were fairly low with 20% of nests being depredated.
-Our habitat analysis indicated that nests typically were located within a heavily forested landscape (71% forest cover \pm 3%), primarily composed of upland deciduous forests (53% upland deciduous forest cover \pm 6%).
+For areas surveyed over the four year study period, we found that nesting territories had a high re-occupancy rate (79%).
+Further, territories tended to be evenly distributed in areas that contained large contiguous tracts of suitable habitat with a nest every 1.5 km ( $\pm$ 0.26 km).
+Nest productivity during this study tended on average to be high (72% successful nests) and brood size averaged 2.2 young per successful nest.
+Nest predation rates were fairly low with 17% of nests being depredated.
+Our habitat analysis indicated that nests typically were located within a heavily forested landscape (71% forest cover $\pm$ 3%), primarily composed of upland deciduous forests (53% upland deciduous forest cover $\pm$ 6%).
 Nests were typically located in northern hardwood stands with well-stocked pole or saw timber (90.2% of all nests documented).
-Nests also tended to be located near wetlands (80% within 0.4 km) and upland openings (181 m \pm 46 m).
+Nests also tended to be located near wetlands (80% within 0.4 km) and upland openings (mean distance to upland opening 181 m $\pm$ 46 m).

-Our data indicates that nest trees tended to be deciduous, primarily beech, however any tree with the right structure, i.e., a multi-pronged crotch, could be suitable.
-Nests tended to be placed in large, mature, super-canopy trees and the nest itself was placed on average 14.1 m \pm 1.2 m above the ground.
+Our data indicate that nest trees tended to be deciduous, primarily beech, however any tree with the right structure, i.e., a multipronged crotch, could be suitable.
+Nests tended to be placed in large, mature, supercanopy trees and the nest itself was placed on average 14.1 m + 0.37 m above the ground.
 At the local site level, canopy height, basal area, tree density, canopy closure, and average tree diameter at breast height (dbh) appear important in nest selection.
 By utilizing both a landscape and micro nest site approach, insight on distribution and habitat use can be gained which will facilitate sound management of this species.
 Information from this study is also being used to assess abundance and distribution, which will help determine the appropriate state listing status for this raptor species.